ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 In this lab, you will further explore how to style your application.

 **Note:** the first half of this lab is just explanation, so do not try to put the CSS samples anywhere.
 The second half will apply all of this to our app.
+If you want to skip all of the explanation, look for the section titled **Putting it All Together**.

 ## A Note on iOS and Material Design Styling